ChanthMiao/ghc-wiki-mirror/Directed-coercions.md

   - in casts,
   - in the constraint solver.

 For casts, note that the type of the expression being cast is available (with a bit of work); however, this would require nontrivial changes to later stages of the compilation pipeline.
+For the time being, we thus use coercions in casts, to avoid having to change everything at once.

 In the constraint solver, when we are handling Givens we often have to take apart evidence using `Nth`-co, so we would often need to go through `Coercion` (embedding both ways).

 For now we prefer to modify the type-checker and leave the rest of the pipeline relatively unchanged, hence using `Coercion`.

 # Possible other interactions

-`AxiomInstCo` takes a list of coercions as an argument, instead of what one might more naively expect, a list of types.
+`AxiomInstCo`/`AxiomInstDCo` both take a list of coercions as their arguments, instead of what one might more naively expect, a list of types.
 It seems that this design was motivated by coercion optimisation concerns that may no longer be relevant with directed coercions.
 This might allow us to simplify the implementation in GHC, e.g. removing `GHC.Core.Unify.ty_co_match`.